valkosch/securiteam.blog/content/posts/prog/lokalitas_tudatos.en.md

 draft= false
 toc = true
 summary = "It is crucial how we traverse a matrix, whether column-wise, row-wise, or randomly.
 This article explores how to leverage our knowledge about computers for the benefit of our programs." description = "Our program can significantly improve if we code with locality awareness.
-Programming with a locality-aware mindset means avoiding careless actions that hinder our computers work.
+Programming with a locality-aware mindset means avoiding careless coding that hinder our computers work.
 You can read below about how to become a friend of your computer." tags = ['programming', 'C', 'computer']
 +++